iPhone 5s v Galaxy S5 comparison review

 If you are thinking about upgrading your iPhone, but want to know what the opposition offers, one handset you should certainly consider is the Galaxy S5 from Samsung.
-This hugely anticipated Android phone has just been announced, although it won't be available until 11 April.
-It will be Samsung's flagship smartphone for the upcoming year.
+The Galaxy S5 is the current flagship from Apple's arch rivals Samsung.
+As such it is a worthy rival to our favourite high-end smartphone.

 Ever since the Galaxy S3 was the first non-iPhone to gain large-scale public interest, Samsung has been the obvious opposition to Apple at the top of the smartphone tree.
 The new Galaxy S5 will likely cause a lot of noise and Samsung makes many of the parts found in other high-end phones including Apple's iPhones, and so it is worthy of your consideration.

-iPhone 5S vs Samsung Galaxy S5: Price and availability
+iPhone 5S vs Samsung Galaxy S5 comparison: Price and availability

-iPhone 5S vs Samsung Galaxy S5: Build quality and dimensions
+iPhone 5S vs Samsung Galaxy S5 comparison: Build quality and dimensions

 As expected Samsung has launched a number of versions of the Galaxy S5, but they are all plastic - there were rumours that there would be a metal version, more akin to the iPhone.
 Instead, it comes in the following colours: blue, black, white and 'copper gold'.
 These coloured backs feature a perforated pattern which Samsung states create "a modern glam look" (though we're not so keen on them), they are are removable.

-The Galaxy S5 is IP67 dust and water resistant, according to Samsung.
-It isn’t waterproof, however, and you definately can’t use it as an underwater camera.
+The Galaxy S5 is IP67 dust- and water resistant, according to Samsung.
+It isn’t waterproof, however, and you definitely can’t use it as an underwater camera.

 The Samsung Galaxy S5 weighs 145g and is 8.1mm thick - this means it is slightly heavier and thicker than the Galaxy S4 (which weighed 130g and was 7.9mm thick).
 The S5 was always going to be bigger and heavier than the iPhone - it has a larger screen, after all.
 And Samsung's Galaxy phones tend to be bigger anyway - big slabs that are striking to look at and offer great screen real estate, but can be physically harder to use and store.
 Which you prefer will be a question of personal taste.